alesancor1/template-test/README.md

 This template comes with a basic setup to get you started.
 Here's what you need to customize:

 - **`rockcraft.yaml`**: This is your rock's [recipe](https://documentation.ubuntu.com/rockcraft/en/stable/reference/rockcraft.yaml/)!
 Adjust its contents, as well as its parent directories' names according to your rock's name and version.
+- **`task.yaml`**: This is your tests' file, it contains the required instructions written in bash for your rock to be tested using [spread](https://github.com/canonical/spread).
 - **`SECURITY.md.template`**: Edit the template with your repo's details and set the security policy by renaming this file to `SECURITY.md`.
 - **`CODEOWNERS`**: Optional, but recommended.
 Read more about [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).